 Intrauterine Insemination (IUI): A semen test from the male partner or donor is assessed, and the sperm is extracted from it.
 Afterwards, they are put into the female’s uterine cavity during ovulation.
 This makes the sperm available close to the fallopian tubes where it could easily meet the egg for fertilization.

-In-Vitro Fertilization (IVF): IVF could be a possibility for many couples.
+In-Vitro Fertilization (IVF): Secondary Infertility IVF treatment could be a possibility for many couples.
 Eggs are fertilised with sperm outside the body which develops into an embryo that is then transferred directly into the uterus.

 Intracytoplasmic Sperm Injection (ICSI): If a man is suffering from very low sperm count, very poor morphology, and even in cases of poor motility then ICSI can be considered where a single sperm is injected into the egg, thereby reducing fertilization failure.
 ICSI has a high fertilization rate.